dojo/framework/docs/en/styling-and-theming/supplemental.md

 -   [Widget non-themeable styles](#structural-widget-styling) (_granularity:_ per-widget)
     -   The minimum styles necessary for a widget to function, that are not intended to be overridden by a theme.
 Widgets refer to these style classes directly from their CSS module imports when rendering.
 -   [Widget themeable styles](#making-themeable-widgets) (_granularity:_ per-widget)
     -   Widget styles that can be overridden via theming.
-Widgets use the [`theme.classes(css)`](#theme-middleware-classes) API from the `theme` middleware, passing in the CSS that requires theming and using the returned class names against allowing users of the widget can override some or all of these classes, as required.
+Widgets use the [`theme.classes(css)`](#theme-middleware-classes) API from the `theme` middleware, passing in the CSS that requires theming and using the returned class names when rendering. .Users of the widget can override some or all of these classes, as required.
 -   [Cross-cutting styles](#making-themeable-applications) (_granularity:_ application-wide)
     -   Styles that apply across several widgets, whether widgets of different types, or multiple instances of a single widget type.
 These styles usually provide a consistent visual presentation for all themeable widgets used within an application.
 Cross-cutting styles can be provided/referenced via several mechanisms:
         -   Providing [an application-wide theme](#making-themeable-applications)